filecoin-project/testnet-hyperspace/README.md

 # Hyperspace Testnet

-Hyperspace launched on January 16, 2023
+Hyperspace launched on Jan 16, 2023 and upgraded on Jan 18, 2023.

 Meta info about the Hyperspace testnet for Filecoin developers